What you need to know!

 Car Wash: $5-10.
 This is given to the guy who does the detailing on your car.

-Tour Guide: 15-20%.
-Come on!
-What did you think we’d say?
+Tour Guide: 15-20% of the per person ticket price (what did you think we’d say?
 Tour guides work hard).

 Is it ever okay to not tip?
 Of course you can leave nothing if you want, a gratuity isn’t obligatory, but unless you get bad service it isn’t cool.
 If that happens it’s normally best to try to resolve the issue with the server/bartender etc first.
 But that situation’s unusual – mainly because the practice of tipping in the U.S. is so ingrained, service is nearly always excellent.